Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ### Tickspacing

-Only the ticks with indices that are dividable by the tickspacing of a Pool are initializable.
+Only the Ticks with indices that are dividable by the tickspacing of a Pool are initializable.
 The Tickspacing of the Pool is dependent on the Fee Tier.
 Pools with lower fees are meant to be used for more stable Token Pairs and allow for more granularity in where LPs position their liquidity.
 We can get the `tickSpacing`from our pool:

 ```typescript
 const tickSpacing = pool.tickSpacing